-Receiving both benefits also won’t affect either amount (except for some recipients in Minnesota — see below).
+Receiving both benefits also won’t affect either amount (except for some recipients in Minnesota, for now — see below).

 Jobless benefits are not counted as wages under Social Security’s annual earnings limit, which can reduce Social Security benefits for people who claim them before reaching full retirement age and continue to work.
 Only income from work counts against the earnings test.

-In addition, the formerly widespread practice of states deducting money from unemployment benefits if a recipient also received Social Security has been all but eliminated nationwide.
+In addition, the formerly widespread practice of states deducting money from unemployment benefits if a recipient also received Social Security has been eliminated nationwide.

 In the early 2000s, 20 states and the District of Columbia had such “Social Security offset” laws, according to the National Employment Law Project (NELP).
 States began repealing them in 2003 amid advocacy efforts on the issue, including from AARP and NELP.
-The most recent state to do so was Illinois, which repealed its offset law in late 2015.
+The last state to do so, Minnesota, ended its offset in July 2022.

 What about Social Security disability benefits?